Roanu Hassan Manik

-Roanu Hassan Manik is a widely acclaimed Maldivian film actor, who mainly works in the Maldivian film industry.
+Roanu Hassan Manik (born 19 February 1958), is a widely acclaimed Maldivian film actor, who mainly works in the Maldivian film industry.

 Early life

 On 11 November 1977, while working as a Headmaster at educational centre, Manik produced, choreographed and starred in a theatre play, Vamundhaa Goiyy alongside his students which narrates the discrimination of locals moving from atolls to Male'.
 Afterwards he worked in several other theatre performances before making his screen debut in Musthafa Hussain-directed Gellunu Furaavaru (1980).
 Distributed through Television Maldives, Manik's talent was recognized by the producers and he was offered several films like Karudhaas Finifenmaa and Zaharu Dhin Ufaa which ultimately did not materialize.
 Afterwards, he went back to theatre performances played by CDS group and became a prominent name in the industry.
 However, due to the frequent trips out of island, Manik was unable to expand his career.
 He then starred in CDS's first film Dhon Hiyala Aai Alifulhu.